RichardOgujawa/genius/README.md

 The main focus of the page is the <strong>Homepage</strong> and the <strong>Components</strong> page (where I practised building out the functionalities present throughout Pavel's design)

-I made some parts of the webiste work too, for demonstrational purposes, but did so by, for example, using links to articles that already exist Genius' website.
+I made some parts of the website work too, for demonstration purposes, but did so by, for example, using links to articles that already exist Genius' website.

 I also used Adobe XD to re-design the Featured Page that Pavel designed.
 I did so not as a critique on Pavel's work, but rather I thought it would be nice to include some more of the features from the original 2022 version of the <a href="https://genius.com/">Genius.com</a> website.